 Just as the Lifelong Learning Plan offers Canadians a way to use their RRSPs for educational purposes, the Home Buyers’ Plan Opens a new website in a new window provides an opportunity for people to use RRSP savings to purchase their first home.

 Specifically, the program allows Canadians to withdraw up to $25,000 from their RRSP savings to either buy or build a home.
 The only major catch: you have to repay your RRSP within 15 years.* Overall, it’s a great way to help Canadians manage the down payment of a new home.

 If you want to check the status of your bank accounts and investments, chances are your financial institution has a digital platform for that.
 These days, many organizations even offer their employees digital tools for accessing information about their pay and work-based benefits, pensions and investments.

-The Canada Revenue Agency’s My Account Opens in a new website service provides similar features, but for tax purposes.
+The Canada Revenue Agency’s My Account Opens a new website in a new window service provides similar features, but for tax purposes.
 Here, you can make changes to your personal information, check out and change your annual tax return, track the status of your tax refund, set up a direct deposit and more.
 You can even log in using the same sign-in information you use for your financial institution’s online banking platform, meaning that’s one less password you have to remember.
 Overall, it’s a great alternative to calling the Canada Revenue Agency and waiting on hold.